trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### The Execution ObjectCopy Location

-The Execution object is used to maintain all data related to a user’s  traded orders.
+The Execution object is used to maintain all data related to a userÃ¢â‚¬â„¢s  traded orders.
 This can be used in both querying execution details and  navigating received data.
 The details provided will display all  information pertaining to the execution, including how many shares were  filled, the price of the execution, and what time it took place.

 #### Execution()

 **OrderId:** int.
-The API client’s order Id.
+The API clientÃ¢â‚¬â„¢s order Id.
 May not be unique to an account.

 **ClientId:** int.
 The API client identifier which placed the order which originated this execution.

 **ExecId:** String.
-The execution’s identifier.
+The executionÃ¢â‚¬â„¢s identifier.
 Each partial fill has a separate  ExecId.
-A correction is indicated by an ExecId which differs from a  previous ExecId in only the digits after the final period, e.g. an  ExecId ending in “.02” would be a correction of a previous execution  with an ExecId ending in “.01”.
+A correction is indicated by an ExecId which differs from a  previous ExecId in only the digits after the final period, e.g. an  ExecId ending in Ã¢â‚¬Å“.02Ã¢â‚¬Â would be a correction of a previous execution  with an ExecId ending in Ã¢â‚¬Å“.01Ã¢â‚¬Â.

 **Time:** String.
-The execution’s server time.
+The executionÃ¢â‚¬â„¢s server time.

 **AcctNumber:** String.
 The account to which the order was allocated.